dschonholtz/NuxtPersonalWebsite/content/articles/GoalOfBlog.md

 ---
-title: The goal of this blog
+title: The Goal of this Blog
 description: The value I, and hopefully you, will get from from this blog.
 img: LogoNoBG.png
 alt: My first blog post Logo image for blog